Bradley-Buchner/worm_synergy/README.md

 **Pair subgraphs**
 * **Node set:** The union of the one-hop neighborhoods of both perturbed genes
-* **Edge set:** All edges are retained from the original interaction network, preserving directionality and interaction type
+* **Edge set:** All edges are retained from the global network, preserving directionality and interaction type

 **Node-level features**